Motorist Kills Child on Scooter

 Head injuries and other such wounds are almost always catastrophic or fatal.
 Even if the victim survives, which is not very likely, the family could be facing hundreds of thousands of dollars in medical expenses.

-Because of the lack of driver care, serious nature of the injuries, and high medical bills, a Campbell personal injury attorney can normally obtain substantial compensation for these victims.
+Because of the lack of driver care, serious nature of the injuries, and high medical bills, a San Jose personal injury attorney can normally obtain substantial compensation for these victims.
 These families need this compensation, which includes economic and noneconomic losses, in order to move on with their lives.

 Although compensation is available, insurance companies do not simply give this money away.
 So, an attorney must establish negligence, or a lack of care, by a preponderance of the evidence, or more likely than not.